protickr/git-notebook/readme.md

 By default, the restore sources for working tree and the index are the index and HEAD
 respectively. --source could be used to specify a commit as the restore source.

-> Restores file in working tree and index
+> Restore file in the worktree from the Index or discard unstaged local changes
 >
-> `$ git restore --staged file1 file2 *.extension .`
-> restores/removes files from index/staging to working tree/directory
->
 > `$ git restore file1 file2 *.extension .`
->  restores/removes changes from working tree/directory
+> `$ git restore .`
+> is same as,
+> `$ git restore --worktree .`
+> if --staged flag is not passed then it defaults to --worktree and use the Index as source.

+> Restore file in the Index or unstage changes
 >
+> `$ git restore --staged file1 file2 *.extension .`
+> is same as,
+> `$ git restore --source=HEAD --staged file1 file2 *.extension .`
+> restores files in index/staging area from HEAD.
+> restoring file from HEAD to Index effectively unstages changes.

+> Restore file/directory in the Worktree from a commit using provided commit_hash as source
-> `$ git restore --source <commit_hash> files .`
+> `$ git restore --source <commit_hash> directory/files`

-> restores file from a commit using provided commit_hash as source
+> Restore file/directory in the Index from a commit using provided commit_hash as source
+> `$ git restore  --source <commit_hash> --staged directory/files`

+> Restore file/directory in the Index and in the Worktree from a commit as source
+> `$ git restore  --source <commit_hash> --staged --worktree directory/files`

 **removes all untracked directory and files**
 > `$ git clean -df`